HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 Initially, venues will open up with physical distancing norms in effect.
 And crucially only for folks who are fully vaccinated [ie. 28 days post 2nd dose].

-As organizers of regularly houseful events, we need to drastically reduce no-shows and also verify the vaccination status of the guests.
+As organizers of houseful events, we need to drastically reduce no-shows and also verify the vaccination status of the guests.
 And till then, keep the show running virtually.

 ### Power Apps & Power Automate